 - Carbon monoxide

-For some school or office buildings if may be more cost effective to conduct indoor air testing with maintenance staff.
+For some school or office buildings, it may be more cost-effective to conduct indoor air testing with maintenance staff.
 The EPA provides an on-line guide for HVAC personnel to develop an IAQ profile or to investigate an IAQ complaint.

 Short term IAQ solutions

 In most cases, indoor air quality can be improved by simply opening a window or a door.
-When this is not possible, the next best solution is to clean and dust everything.
+When this is not possible, the next best solution is to replace air filtration and to clean and dust everything.
 Make sure no wall hangings or furniture obstruct fresh air vents.
 If you still have concerns about IAQ, ask your building’s HVAC staff to conduct air testing in your area.